godotengine/godot-docs/classes/class_light3d.rst

 - void **set_param** **(** :ref:`Param<enum_Light3D_Param>` param, :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_param** **(** :ref:`Param<enum_Light3D_Param>` param **)** |const|

 The size of the light in Godot units.
 Only available for :ref:`OmniLight3D<class_OmniLight3D>`\ s and :ref:`SpotLight3D<class_SpotLight3D>`\ s.
-Increasing this value will make the light fade out slower and shadows appear blurrier.
+Increasing this value will make the light fade out slower and shadows appear blurrier (also called percentage-closer soft shadows, or PCSS).
 This can be used to simulate area lights to an extent.
+Increasing this value above ``0.0`` for lights with shadows enabled will have a noticeable performance cost due to PCSS.

 \ **Note:** :ref:`light_size<class_Light3D_property_light_size>` is not affected by :ref:`Node3D.scale<class_Node3D_property_scale>` (the light's scale or its parent's scale).

+\ **Note:** PCSS for positional lights is only supported in the Forward+ and Mobile rendering methods, not Compatibility.

 .. rst-class:: classref-item-separator